 3. Do strength and balance training

-As well as doing moderate cardio, strength and balance training can help to build bone strength and encourage new bone cell formation.
+Alongside moderate cardio, resistance training can help build bone strength and encourage new bone cell formation.

-Strength training doesn’t just prevent your bones from weakening, it can also add years to your life.
-One long-term study of 3,659 people found that those with greater levels of muscle mass lived longer and stayed healthier.
+Strength training doesn’t just prevent your bones from weakening; it can also add years to your life.
+One long-term study of 3,659 people found that those with higher levels of muscle mass lived longer and stayed healthier.

 For more information, have a read of our article on the importance of building strength and balance in your 50s and beyond.